openlibhums/memory-alpha/content/support/guides/workflow-author.md

 ### Author information
 The **Author information** page is where you fill in the relevant information about a submission’s author(s).
 The person submitting will be automatically added as an author.

 To add more authors to a submission, you can either search the journal's author list for existing authors, search by ORCID or add another author manually.

 - Adding authors through **Add author from search**
     - This lets you search the journal's database of authors by using their email address or ORCID.
 You cannot search using a name or institution.
     - If a matching record is found, they will be added as a co-author.
 If not, you will be notified that no account has been found.

     ![" "](../images/workflow/author-submission-author-search.png)

+If the search of the journal's author list or ORCID search are successful, author details will be added automatically.
+You can still make edits, by clicking on **Edit author details**.
+When an author already has an account with the journal or another journal under the press, this submission will be linked to their existing record.

 - Adding authors through **Add author manually**
     - The **Add author manually** button lets you create a new author record for authors if they do not already have one.
 The following fields are mandatory in Janeway: